Small Business Retirement Plans in Dayton, OH

 Why Should I Consult With a Financial Advisor in Dayton, OH to Help With My Small Business Retirement Plan?

-Setting up small business retirement plans is not the same thing as setting up a personal account at your local Dayton, OH bank.
-While the federal government does not currently require any company to offer retirement savings options to workers, certain states require employers of a certain size to have a retirement plan.
-Dayton, OH retirement consultants that have spent years helping business owners set up retirement plans are usually needed to not only ensure you get the benefits you're looking for, but that you abide by ever-changing tax and business laws.
+Creating small business retirement plans is not the same thing as setting up a personal account at your local Dayton, OH bank.
+While the federal government does not currently require any business to offer a retirement plan to workers, certain states require businesses with a minimum number of employees to offer access to a retirement plan.
+Dayton, OH retirement consultants that are experienced in helping business owners open retirement plans are usually needed to not only make sure you get the benefits you're looking for, but that you follow frequently chancing tax and business laws.

 As your Dayton, OH retirement plan consultants for your small business, our team will:

-• Assist you in setting up your plan, including creating a document that complies with IRS code, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their retirement, and creating a record keeping system
+• Assist you in setting up your plan, including creating a document that complies with IRS code, arranging a trust for plan assets, helping employees understand the plan's terms, and creating a record keeping system

-• Help educate your employees on your plan, its benefits, and how it can serve as a part of their ongoing financial journey
+• Help educate your employees on your plan, its benefits, and how it can serve as a component to their continued financial health

 Common Challenges and Solutions in Small Business Retirement Plans